goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 `class 0x60400`: is the PCIe device class, it categorizes the kind of function the device performs.
 It uses the following format `0x[Base Class (8 bits)][Sub Class (8 bits)][Programming Interface (8 bits)]`, ( note : the sub class field might be unused ).

-A list of class and sub class identifiers can be found: https://admin.pci-ids.ucw.cz/read/PD or in the linux codebase : https://github.com/torvalds/linux/blob/7aac71907bdea16e2754a782b9d9155449a9d49d/include/linux/pci_ids.h#L15-L158
+A list of class and sub class identifiers can be found: https://admin.pci-ids.ucw.cz/read/PD or again in the linux codebase : https://github.com/torvalds/linux/blob/7aac71907bdea16e2754a782b9d9155449a9d49d/include/linux/pci_ids.h#L15-L158

-### Dmesg log
+#### Dmesg log

 The two most interesting lines of the `dmesg` log are :
 ```